hipe/tmx/test_support/doc/issues/029-the-want-omnibus-and-narrative.md

 ## oldschool #intro

-over the years 'expect' has developed syntactic idioms; that is, almost all the various implementations of the 'expect' method in our tests have similar grammar and semantics, yet few of them are totally compatible.
+over the years 'want' has developed syntactic idioms; that is, almost all the various implementations of the 'want' method in our tests have similar grammar and semantics, yet few of them are totally compatible.

 test facilities like this present special philisophical challenges with